eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-17_it-is-not-always-colorful-flowers-that-bring-value-to-a-garden.md

 - - -

-This page is synchronized from the post: [it is not always colorful flowers that bring value to a garden](https://steemit.com/@deanliu/it-is-not-always-colorful-flowers-that-bring-value-to-a-garden)
+This page is synchronized from the post: ['it is not always colorful flowers that bring value to a garden'](https://steemit.com/@deanliu/it-is-not-always-colorful-flowers-that-bring-value-to-a-garden)